yalesites-org/ai_feed/README.md

 ## Feed Shape

-This module creates an enpoint of website content at `api/ai/v1/content`.
-Currently this feed is limited to published nodes that are accessible to anonymous users.
-In the future this may be expanded to include filters and new entity types.
+This module creates an endpoint of website content at `api/ai/v1/content`.
+Currently, this feed is limited to published nodes that are accessible to anonymous users.
+In the future, this may be expanded to include filters and new entity types.
 The shape of the JSON is as follows:

 ```json
 [